 Embrace a chic pastel shade—like luxe lavender—knowing the pigmentation with a dip manicure will come out perfectly.

-As far as we're concerned, you can't go wrong with an eye-catching electric blue.
+As far as we're concerned, you can't go wrong with an eye-catching blue like this.

 Depending on the sealant you use, you can go for a glossy, lustrous finish or a matte one.
 Here, we think the matte finish complements the purple shade and acrylic extensions perfectly.